Vastaamo data breach: Responding to the hack

 Immediately following the hack, the cabinets from the Finnish government held their regular Wednesday meeting to address cybersecurity issues, create new legislation regarding data security and identity thefts, and promise emergency support for the victims.
 More than 22,600 victims of blackmail in 2020 have visited The Victim Support Finland (RIKU), an organization that provides counseling and support to victims of crimes.
 Various Finnish organizations have quickly established ways to help the victims, including direct dial-in numbers to churches and therapy services.
 Organizations that provide victim support services include Finnish Red Cross, Mental Health Finland, Victim Support Finland and the Evangelical Lutheran Church of Finland.
 Additionally, many companies working with social security numbers and debt collecting had taken action to help the victims whose identities have been stolen.
 In order to rebuild public trust in the government and authorities, the Finnish central government requested that government agencies make sure the processing and handling of personal information is secure to minimize the leakage of personal data.
 Additionally, ministries conducted reviews on what they can do better within their own departments and how they can assure the public about the security of their personal data.
 The Finland's National Bureau of Investigation introduced an unprecedented Finnish criminal code, where a person can be found guilty of the privacy violation of the data subject when they process personal data, either intentionally or through gross negligence, and cause damage or significant inconvenience to the data subject.
 Furthermore, the Finnish government accelerated legislation that allowed its citizens to change their personal identity codes when there is a data breach that would involve high risk of identity theft.

+Legal aftermath

+In February 2023, 25-year-old Aleksanteri Kivimäki was extradited to Finland from France.
+He has since been kept in custody over crimes related to the hacking of patient records from the Vastaamo psychotherapy centre.

+In April 2023, Helsinki District Court sentenced the ex-CEO of Vastaamo, Ville Tapio, to a three-month suspended sentence.
+He was found guilty of a data protection crime mandated in the General Data Protection Regulation (GDPR).

+In October 2023, Aleksanteri Kivimäki was charged with stealing records of psychotherapy patients and over 21,000 counts of extortion.
+His trial was scheduled to start on 13 November.

+In April 2024 Aleksanteri Kivimäki was sentenced to six years and three months in prison.
+Author and information technology consultant Petteri Järvinen has used the relatively light sentence as proof that cybercrime often has no serious consequences for the perpetrator in Finland, even if the victims suffer from its results for the rest of their lives.

+In September 2025 Kivimäki was released from custody by the Helsinki court of Appeal.
+The court cited the long time he spent in pretrial detention as the grounds for his release.